hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

 # Feature Preview -- Tuples in LiveSQL

 This is a feature preview for the Tuples functionality targeted for HotRod 5.1.
-This new feature can selectg tuples for tables and views by themselves or while using joins.
+This new feature enhances LiveSQL's SELECT statement by selecting tuples (model objects) for tables and views used in SELECT queries.

+This functionality also implements retrieving separate model objects when the query joins multiple tables and/or views.

 The clause `.tuples()` enables the tuples form of queries.

-## Example 1 -- Equivalent to Select by Criteria
+## Example 1 &mdash; Equivalent to Select by Criteria

 In addition of covering all forms of the Select By Criteria queries, this form can also implement semi-joins, anti-joins, with CTEs and/or subqueries.
 As shown in Example #2, it has the ability to retrieve a subset of the columns of the table (or view).